freezy/dmd-extensions/README.md

 ```

 This is also useful if you just want to fit the virtual DMD onto different
 backglasses which have slightly different positions.
+Note however that
+per default, dmdext tries to retrieve the DMD's position from VPM's registry
+setting.
+That means you can use VPM to position the DMD and dmdext will take
+the same setting for each game (this behavior can be disabled using the
+`ignoreregistry` option).

 ## Documentation